-Figure 1.2.7 – Adjusting settings in the Playground
+Figure 1.8 – Adjusting settings in the Playground

-Two of the most important parimeters are “Temperature” and “Maximum length”.
+Two of the most important parameters are “Temperature” and “Maximum length”.

 The temperature parameter affects the randomness and creativity of the model's responses.
 A higher temperature (e.g., 0.8) will produce more diverse and creative outputs, while a lower temperature (e.g., 0.2) will generate more focused and deterministic responses.
 By adjusting the temperature, you can control the balance between the model's creativity and adherence to the provided context or prompt.